The Witcher 4: Everything we know so far

 What can I play The Witcher 4 on?

-If previous releases are anything to go by, The Witcher 4 should be available to play this time around on PS5, Xbox Series X/S and probably Nintendo Switch 2.
+If previous releases are anything to go by, The Witcher 4 should be available to play this time around on PS5, Xbox Series X/S, PC and probably Nintendo Switch 2.

 It's not known if it will release on older generations.